 It all happens so fast.
-First, baby starts to roll and crawl.
+First, the baby starts to roll and crawl.
 Then they start “cruising.”
 And finally, your sweet little bundle of joy takes his or her first Frankenstein steps.
 And just like that, you have a walker!

 I wrote this baby proofing checklist in honor of emergency nurses week and my desire to encourage other parents to take an active stance in baby proofing their homes.
-If you are anything like us, you may be a tad bit sleep deprived and overwhelmed.
-I hope this list helps to make it easier to create a more baby friendly home.
+If you are anything like us, you may be a tad bit sleep-deprived and overwhelmed.
+I hope this list helps to make it easier to create a more baby-friendly home

 You would be surprised at how quickly babies can hurt themselves.
 The prevention of accidental injuries is the #1 reason why babies need safe physical boundaries in place.

-Think of it like this: Playtime + baby proofed home = safe space for growth and learning opportunities!
+Think of it like this: Playtime + baby-proofed home = safe space for growth and learning opportunities!

-As parents it is our responsibility to make sure our kids are in a safe environment.
-Children need a secure place to get messy, play, explore, learn and have fun.
+As parents, it is our responsibility to make sure our kids are in a safe environment.
+Children need a secure place to get messy, play, explore, learn, and have fun.

-Note: Although safety gates are a great way to keep your baby more safe, it doesn’t mean that they can’t get hurt on them.
+Note: Although safety gates are a great way to keep your baby safer, it doesn’t mean that they can’t get hurt on them.
 A study from 2014 found that as many as 2,000 U.S. kids visit the emergency room for treatments resulting from injuries caused by climbing or falling through gates.

 Although they appear to be just tiny pieces of plastic, corner guards and edge bumpers have been instrumental in preventing a few very BIG injuries.
 Why?
-Because many corners on tables and shelves are at same height as toddler’s heads when they are standing (or worse, running).
+Because many corners on tables and shelves are at the same height as toddler’s heads when they are standing (or worse, running).
 Hello, head injury!

 If your toddler runs into the corner of a piece of furniture with a corner guard or edge bumper, they are much less likely to sustain a serious head injury.
-We have corner guards on our kitchen table, coffee table, bookshelf edges, fireplace and even our bedroom side tables.
+We have corner guards on our kitchen table, coffee table, bookshelf edges, fireplace, and even our bedroom side tables.